 Does our compound have the desired analgesic effect?

-Studies performed at CHDR confirm that this approach is highly successful.
-For example, researchers used PainCart to show that a compound targeting the nerve growth factor (NGF) pathway - a new class of potential analgesics - has a clear therapeutic effect and a profile similar to ibuprofen, revealing anti-inflammatory properties.
+We maintain a database of PainCart profiles for a wide range of analgesics, including ketamine, fentanyl, ibuprofen, paracetamol, buprenorphine, paracetamol, and several experimental compounds.
+Thanks to this database, we can compare the effects of a new substance with profiles of these compounds.
+Studies performed at CHDR have demonstrated the success of this approach.
+In one such study, the PainCart was used to show that a compound targeting the nerve growth factor (NGF) pathway – a new class of potential analgesics – has a clear therapeutic effect and a profile similar to ibuprofen, revealing anti-inflammatory properties.
 This approach can also help with the selection of patients for follow-up studies.
-Importantly, PainCart can also be used to predict whether a putative analgesic compound might not work in clinical studies
+Importantly, PainCart can also be used to predict whether a putative analgesic compound will work in clinical studies.

 What is the optimal dose?

-PainCart also excels at providing important information regarding dosage, particularly when paired with other test batteries such as NeuroCart.
-For example, although NeuroCart demonstrated that a given dose of a GABA-A receptor agonist had a pharmacological effect, PainCart revealed that this dose did not provide sufficient analgesia; however, at higher doses, the expected analgesic effect was observed.
+PainCart also excels at providing important information regarding dosage, particularly when paired with other test batteries such as the NeuroCart®.
+This was demonstrated in a previous study where, although NeuroCart showed that a given dose of a GABA-A receptor agonist had a pharmacological effect, PainCart revealed that this dose did not provide sufficient analgesia; however, at higher doses, the expected analgesic effect was observed.

 Does our analgesic compound interact with other CNS drugs?

-PainCart can also be used to study synergistic and/or other interactions between two analgesic compounds, or between an analgesic and another CNS drug (for example, an antidepressant); this provides researchers with a powerful strategy for reducing the analgesic dose and/or uncovering harmful drug-drug interactions.
-For example, CHDR used PainCart to measure synergy between two compounds - a selective noradrenaline reuptake inhibitor and an opioid analgesic - in the treatment of neuropathic pain.
+PainCart can also be used to study synergistic and/or other interactions between two analgesic compounds, or between an analgesic and another CNS drug (such as an antidepressant).
+This provides researchers with a powerful strategy for reducing the analgesic dose and/or uncovering harmful drug-drug interactions.
+An example of such a study carried out at CHDR involved using PainCart to measure synergy between a selective noradrenaline reuptake inhibitor and an opioid analgesic in the treatment of neuropathic pain.